-The Imperial County Public Health Department, Division of Environmental Health (Division), is the local administering agency for permitting, inspections, and enforcement of on-site wastewater treatment systems within the County of Imperial.
-As established by Imperial County Ordinance, Title 9, Division 10, Chapter 14, (Section 91014.00 et seq.), the County Health Officer has been granted authority to enforce all provisions of this division and to adopt, promulgate, repeal, and amend uniform and reasonable rules, regulations, and requirements consistent with the laws of the State of California.
-The Division of Environmental Health is the authorized agent of the Health Officer to implement the regulations of County Ordinance to ensure all discharges from private sewage disposal systems adequately protect water quality and public health.
+The Imperial County Public Health Department, Environmental Health Division (Division), is the local administering agency for permitting, inspections, and enforcement of onsite wastewater treatment systems within the County of Imperial.
+As established by Imperial County Ordinance, Title 9, Division 10, Chapter 14, (Section 91014.00 et seq.), the Imperial County Health Officer has been granted authority to enforce all provisions of this division and to adopt, promulgate, repeal, and amend uniform and reasonable rules, regulations, and requirements consistent with the laws of the State of California.
+The Environmental Health Division is the authorized agent of the health officer to implement the regulations of Imperial County Wastewater Treatment System Ordinance (ordinance 1516) to ensure all discharges from private sewage disposal systems adequately protect water quality and public health.